 Apoka Rest Camp: The lodge blends in rather than stick out, with 16 self-contained chalets.
 Concerning visitors who choose camping, this park has ‘Do it yourself’ camping grounds, where you have to carry your own tent and other camping gear.

 Nga’Moru Wilderness Camp: Nga’Moru is found at Kidepo Valley National Park’s border with amazing views of this isolated savannah and semi-arid escarpment.
 Many wild animals that often visit the camp include Elephants, Lions, Hyenas, Zebras, and Waterbucks.

 Getting to Kidepo & Away

 The park is situated 320 kilometers north of Kampala, taking you on an exciting drive through the Gulu to Kitgum road in 10 hours.
 Driving to the Park is very rewarding and scenic with a beautiful wilderness.
 However, the road conditions are at times challenging and require 4 wheel drive vehicles (4WD).

-In case you travel to kidepo through the Soroti-Moroto road, you will be mesmerized by the sight of the steep Alekilek volcano, which is almost midway Moroti, and the town of Soroti.
-And in case you use the Lira-Kotido road, brace yourself for the beautiful scenery of Labwor hills, particularly the huge and uncovered Alerek rock.
+If you travel to kidepo through the Soroti-Moroto road, you will be mesmerized by the sight of the steep Alekilek volcano, which is almost midway Moroti, and the town of Soroti.
+And in case you use the Lira-Kotido road, brace yourself for the beautiful scenery of Labwor hills, particularly the vast and uncovered Alerek rock.

 You opt to fly up to Kidepo from the international airport in Entebbe, lasting 2 hours.
 There are chartered flights from Entebbe International Airport to the park’s headquarters, where the Civil Aviation Authority runs an airstrip found at Lomej approximately 3 km south of the park’s headquarters.